codeforequity-at/botium-connector-directline3/README.md

 _Note: it is advised to not add this secret to a configuration file but hand it over by environment variable BOTIUM_DIRECTLINE3_SECRET_

+### DIRECTLINE3_DOMAIN
+If not using the default Direct Line endpoint, e.g. if you are using a region-specific endpoint, put its full URL here

 ### DIRECTLINE3_WEBSOCKET
 _true or false_
 Wether to use Websocket connection or HTTP polling.
 Usually, using Websockets is prefered, but sometimes this is not possible (maybe with blocking proxies).